 Finally, if you answered C, and your rabbit is long and narrow, it is quite possibly a Himalayan, the only breed that displays the cylindrical shape.

 While you might not be able to tell with certainty whether or not your rabbit is purebred, you can usually establish the probable breed or breeds that exist in your rabbit’s background.

 In rabbits of unknown ancestry, it is sometimes difficult to determine whether a rabbit is a mixed breed or a purebred of poor type.
 Many rabbit breeders sell their “off-type” or “mismarked” purebred rabbits as pets, and these individuals could easily be mistaken for a mixed breed even though they are not.
 A good example of this is a rabbit that has Dutch markings but lacks the distinctive blaze.
 There isn’t a way to determine whether the rabbit is a Dutch mix, or a mismarked purebred Dutch, unless it also exhibited an obvious characteristic of another breed.

 One of the best steps you can take in learning to identify rabbits is to educate yourself as much as possible.
+See more rabbit breeds (and other critters) here.
 Read books, attend rabbit shows, visit websites, and familiarize yourself with the shapes, sizes, colors and breeds.
 While this is undoubtedly an investment of time, it is a very rewarding pursuit and a lot of fun.